rhyslwells/water_data_pipeline/interview prep/Case study questions.md

 **Example Response:** I would start by conducting an initial data quality assessment to identify patterns in the inconsistencies.
 Then, I would ==cross-reference with historical data and source data to pinpoint the root causes.== Implementing data validation rules and ==automated scripts to flag anomalies== will be essential for ongoing monitoring.

 **Question:** Describe the process you would use to clean the data.
 **Example Response:** My process includes identifying missing or incorrect values, using statistical methods or machine learning models to estimate or correct these values, and ensuring consistency by standardizing formats.
-I would use Python libraries like Pandas and data quality tools such as Talend.
+I would use Python libraries like Pandas. ==Percentage missing.
+Capitals and trimming.==

 **Question:** What tools and techniques would you use to automate data extraction and ensure its accuracy?
-**Example Response:** I would use ETL tools like Apache NiFi for automation, combined with scripting in Python for custom extraction tasks.
+**Example Response:** I would use ETL tools and ==scripting== in Python for custom extraction tasks.
 Implementing data validation checks at each stage of the ETL process ensures accuracy, while regular audits help maintain data integrity.

 ### 2. Data Analysis and Reporting

 **Scenario:** You need to prepare monthly internal reports and quarterly billing reports based on the extracted data.

 **Question:** What steps would you take to ensure the accuracy and reliability of these reports?
-**Example Response:** To ensure accuracy, I would implement a data validation process, including cross-referencing with source data, performing statistical checks for anomalies, and conducting peer reviews of the reports.
-Consistent documentation of methodologies and version control would support reliability.
+**Example Response:** To ensure accuracy, I would implement a data validation process, including cross-referencing with source data, ==performing statistical checks for anomalies==, and conducting peer reviews of the reports. ==Consistent documentation of methodologies== and version control would support reliability.

 **Question:** How would you design a dashboard to present this data effectively to stakeholders?
-**Example Response:** I would focus on clarity and usability, using Power BI to create interactive dashboards.
-Key metrics would be highlighted using visualizations like charts and graphs, and filters would allow stakeholders to drill down into specific data points.
-User feedback would be integral to iterative improvements.
+**Example Response:** I would focus on clarity and usability, using Power BI to create interactive dashboards. ==Key metrics== would be highlighted using visualizations like charts and graphs, and filters would allow stakeholders to drill down into specific data points. ==User feedback== would be integral to iterative improvements.

 **Question:** Discuss a time when you had to analyze complex data sets and how you presented your findings.
 **Example Response:** At my previous job, I analyzed sales data to identify market trends.
 I used clustering algorithms to segment customers and created a Power BI dashboard to present insights.
 The visualizations highlighted key trends and facilitated strategic decision-making by the sales team.